Explaining Data Subject Access Requests — DSARs

 Cole PrudenDSAR, PII, Right of Access

-An illustrative picture for a blog post on DSAR by PII Tools
+a cover picture for blog post explaining data subject access requests by PII Tools

 As a company owner in the 21st century, simply staying up-to-date on data compliance regulations will no longer cut it.
 Especially with the introduction of the GDPR in Europe, people have grown more interested in protecting their private information than ever before.
-So, when the time comes and one of your employees or customers makes a subject data access request, what do you do?
+So, when the time comes and one of your employees or customers makes a subject data access request, known as a DSAR, what do you do?

 What Is a DSAR?